murilo-rezende/m_rent/README.md

 ## Overview

-`m_rent` is a free-list memory allocator that keeps track of free blocks in the heap using a **linked list of blocks**.
+`m_rent` is a free memory list allocator that keeps track of free blocks in the heap using a **linked list of blocks**.

 ## Features